Social Welfare Research

 Supplemental Security Income Program (SSI)—$57 billion:

-SSI provides cash to help the aged, blind, and disabled to buy food, clothing, and shelter.
+SSI provides monthly payments to help the aged, blind, and disabled buy food, clothing, and shelter.
 SSI originated as part of the Social Security Act of 1935.
 In 1972, President Nixon modernized the program.
 Under the new arrangement, SSI would provide “a uniform Federal income floor while optional State programs supplemented that floor.”
 This means that each state created a basic level of assistance that they were willing to give to those receiving SSI, and then the federal government gave enough funds for all states to meet federal standards.

 Does it benefit the wealthy?
 No.

-Municipal Bond Interest Tax Expenditure—$29 billion:
+Municipal Bond Interest Tax Expenditure—$43 billion est. (over 10 years):

 Does it benefit the wealthy?
 The benefit of this goes entirely to the wealthy, as it only makes financial sense for those in the highest tax brackets to invest in such bonds.